Superrehtard/old_diaspora_wiki/Installing-on-heroku.md

 end
 ```

 The important lines here are the ones that start with `@resque_pid`, this causes Unicorn to spawn your Resque worker process in the background before it forks and starts the server.
+If you're deploying a public pod and expect to have a lot of traffic you'll probably want to skip this step and scale your `catchall_worker` process as needed.

 Now you're ready to push your code to Heroku, execute the following commands: